Lara (state): Terrain

-The Lara-Falcón formation is, from the orographic point of view, the transition between the Coastal and the Andean mountain ranges.
 It is a different system in which the Coriano system, the Barquisimeto-Carora depression and the Turbio-Yaracuy depression stand out.
 This depression is located in the northwest of the country, with an approximate extension of 52,000 square kilometers.

 Vegetation

 It is as varied as its relief and climate, although in almost all the territory xerophilous vegetation predominates, represented by cujíes, tunas, espinares and cardonales.

 To the south the variety ranges from scrub and bushes to evergreen forests, with woods in mountainous areas.
 Different plant formations are identified as a result of the combination of the different environmental variables within a tropical space.
 To the west, in the Carora depression, the forest community is poor with a predominance of sparse and xerophytic thorn trees.
 In the eastern sector there are deciduous or semi-deciduous primary forests.
 The cujíes and cardones dominate the central and northern areas, while towards the south and in the mountainous areas the vegetation cover goes from the bushes to the semi-humid forests.
 The fertility of some valleys allows the cultivation of sugar cane, sisal and fruits.